 3. Zoho CRM Plus

 Zoho CRM is a standalone product that only offers CRM capabilities while Zoho CRM Plus is a combination of nine products that include Campaigns, Desk, CRM, Sales IQ, SalesInbox, Social, Survey, Projects, and Analytics.

-Zoho CRM plus makes it easy for your marketing, sales, and support teams to serve customers throughout the customer lifecycle by breaking down data silos and providing enhanced data visibility to each team.
-It does this by bundling 9 key products into one unified platform which every team collaborates on.
+Zoho CRM Plus makes it easy for your marketing, sales, and support teams to serve customers throughout the customer lifecycle by breaking down data silos and providing enhanced data visibility to each team.
+It does this by bundling nine key products into one unified platform which every team collaborates on.

-Here are the main features and benefits of some of these tools:
+Here are the main features and benefits of some of these marketing tools:

-It allows your sales team to keep track of all interactions with a contact, from emails to phone calls.
+It allows your sales team to keep track of all interactions with a contact (contact management), from emails to phone calls.
 It also has basic CRM functionality, like pipeline management, lead management, sales reporting, and analytics.

 It provides you with installation codes to be added to your website.
 This code will track users and provide live chat features to engage with customers.
 Reps will have access to a dashboard that displays the contact’s info, conversations, and all activities.

 Desk enables customer support teams to manage all interactions a customer has had with the company and provide contextual support to customers.
 You can manage support tickets, emails, phone calls, tickets, live chat, and socials directly on the Desk platform.